 You are required to take a full-time load of study while in Rome.
 Work closely with your campus advisor to ensure you do not exceed the unit maximum established by your college on campus.
-Units may be reduced in some courses for a minimum total of 18 quarter units (approximately 12.5 semester units).
+Units may be reduced in some courses for a minimum total of 18 UC quarter units (approximately 12.0 semester units).
 Do not apply for graduation in the term immediately following your return from Rome, as grades take some time to post to your UC transcript.

-As in similar UCEAP programs designed by UC faculty, there is a class attendance policy for this program.
+There is a class attendance policy for this program.
 The policy has been in effect since the program’s inception and is endorsed by the UC faculty committee responsible for academic oversight of the program.

 The UCEAP class attendance policy is as follows: